joinpursuit/AC_4_Web/units/react/lessons/react_1/react_1.md

 For the time being, we will be using an online code editor for React called [Code Sandbox](https://codesandbox.io/).
 Later on we will learn how to set up React locally.
 To save your work in the online editor, you will need to sign in with github.

-Note that the files for the current project are avaialbe in the menu to the left.
+The files for the current project are avaialbe in the menu to the left.
 These may also avaialbe as tabs, although the tabs may be closed.
 To keep a tab open, click on a file from the left-side menu and then press `<ctrl> + <s>`.

+**Most of the titles to follow link to code examples in the sandbox.**

 ### [Our first React Example](https://codesandbox.io/s/5zqmz1l7rk)